exercism/docs/community/good-member/README.md

 - Presume good intentions
 - Being wrong is awesome
 - You don't know what you don't know
+- Disagree constructively

-- Choose your words well
+- Choose your words carefully

 ## Presume good intentions